socialismconference/songbook.github.io/songs/joe-hill.md

 > Words by Alfred Hayes, Music by Earl Robinson

-I dreamed I saw Joe Hill last night.
+I dreamed I saw Joe Hill last night,
-Alive as you or me
+Alive as you or me.
-Says I, ''But Joe, you're ten years dead,"
+Says I, "But Joe, you're ten years dead,"
 "I never died," says he.
 "I never died," says he.

 "In Salt Lake, Joe," says I to him,
 Him standing by my bed,
-'They framed you on a murder charge,"
+"They framed you on a murder charge,"
 Says Joe.
 "But I ain't dead,"
 Says Joe, "But I ain't dead."

 "The copper bosses killed you, Joe,
 They shot you, Joe," says I.
-''Takes more than guns to kill a man,
+"Takes more than guns to kill a man,"
 Says Joe, "I didn't die,"
 Says Joe, "I didn't die."

 And standing there as big as life
 And smiling with his eyes
-Says Joe, ''What they forgot to kill
+Says Joe, "What they forgot to kill
 Went on to organize,
 Went on to organize."